Electric Trials Bike R&D

 Carbon Fiber Reinforced Plastic (CFRP) Monocoque Frame

-Adopting a monocoque design and carbon fiber composites for the frame represents a significant departure from trials motorcycles with internal combustion engines.
-This design results in a chassis weight and frame rigidity balance optimized for an electric motorcycle—one that also reduces overall weight.
-The TY-E 2.0 carries on and evolves the same basic frame concept of the original: to heighten longitudinal and torsional rigidity while keeping lateral rigidity low.
+The monocoque design and carbon fiber composites for the frame are another technological feature of the TY-E. It is a significant departure from trials motorcycles with internal combustion engines, as this design results in a chassis weight and frame rigidity balance optimized for an electric motorcycle—one that also reduces overall weight.
+The frame from the TY-E 2.0 onward carries on and evolves the same basic frame concept of the original: to heighten longitudinal and torsional rigidity while keeping lateral rigidity low.
+By making the battery more compact, the part of the frame housing it—the front and top—was made simpler and slimmer, creating a chassis ideal for trials that does not obstruct the rider's movements.

 The monocoque frame is designed with the space to accommodate the removable battery while also ensuring sufficient strength and striking the right balance for rigidity and weight across the entire chassis.